haiiiiiyun/fullstackpython.cn/source/content/posts/160509-django-gunicorn-ubuntu-1604.markdown

 meta: Step-by-step instructions for developing on Ubuntu 16.04 with Python 3, Django and Green Unicorn (Gunicorn).
 category: post
 date: 2016-05-09
+headerimage: /source/static/img/160509-ubuntu-django-gunicorn/header.jpg
+headeralt: Django, Green Unicorn and Ubuntu logos.
+Copyright their respective owners.

-Ubuntu released the newest Long Term Support (LTS) version of its [operating system](/operating-systems.html) in April 2016.
+[Ubuntu](/ubuntu.html) released the newest Long Term Support (LTS) version of its [operating system](/operating-systems.html) in April 2016.
 The update brings Ubuntu to version 16.04 and its latest code name is "Xenial Xerus".
 16.04 is the first Ubuntu release to include [Python 3](/python-2-or-3.html) as the default Python installation.